Anon-Planet/thgtoa/guide.md

         -   Low motivation: Any Route

-        -   Medium to High motivation: TAILS, Whonix, Qubes OS Routes
+        -   Medium to High motivation: Tails, Whonix, Qubes OS Routes

     -   Medium resources:

-        -   Low to High motivation: TAILS, Whonix, Qubes OS Routes
+        -   Low to High motivation: Tails, Whonix, Qubes OS Routes

     -   High resources:

-        -   Low to High motivations: TAILS, Whonix, Qubes OS Routes **(but likely out of scope from this guide as this is probably a global adversary)**
+        -   Low to High motivations: Tails, Whonix, Qubes OS Routes **(but likely out of scope from this guide as this is probably a global adversary)**

 In all cases, you should read these two pages from the Whonix documentation that will give you in-depth insight into your choices: